Could a cup of coffee change the world?

 And it made me wonder.
-With all of this current rhetoric against Muslims and Syrians and gay people and immigrants, are we not potentially silencing the next Alan Turing?
+With all of this current rhetoric against Muslims, LQBTQ people, and immigrants, are we not potentially silencing the next Alan Turing?
 How many brilliant and brave people walk among us right now—people who might make a difference—but are being bullied or belittled because they hold an unpopular belief or came from another country or worship a different god?
 How many cannot cope with this hatred and never pursue their dreams, either out of choice or necessity?

 How much more greatness could we experience in the world if people weren’t so busy hating each other?